 4. Liquid Facial Cleansers And Toners

 Because of their alcohol content, these products are very useful in cleaning tons of objects, such as mirrors, tiles, glass, and even your mobile screen and kitchen tops.
 Expired liquid toners may also be used to clean leather products, including shoes and bags.
 Just make sure to use the non-whitening variety, and don’t use creams.

 Nail polishes that have reached that gloopy phase, where they can’t be applied in nice coats on the nails might seem completely useless.
 But, it can be given a whole new use by using it as a decorative material.
 It can be used to create decorative details on photo frames, tea light holders and tiles.
 Nail varnish that can no longer be used to make your nails sparkle, can give some sparkle to many other things.
 It’s also a great product to use in sealing envelopes.
 Get creative with it.

 6. Lip Balm

-Your beauty balm can be put to some really good uses.
+Your beauty balm can be put to some really good use.
 It can be used to keep cuticles clean.
-Or, use it on the hard skin of the feet to help soften up the skin, as well as preventing shoes from rubbing and causing blisters.
+Or, use it on the hard skin of the feet to help soften up the skin, as well as prevent shoes from rubbing and causing blisters.
 Plus, it can fix your stuck zipper and is a smart product to keep your shoes sparkling.